 Access to the southeast peninsula will be provided by a new floating bridge that is large enough for park maintenance vehicles.
-The peninsula will be improved with natural surface trails for walking, while the shoreline of the peninsula will be protected from human access in order to preserve the natural resources.
-In the near-term access to the bridge will be provided by a trail.
+The peninsula will be improved with asphalt trails for walking, a natural "treehouse" playground, and parkour-type elements, while the shoreline of the peninsula will be protected from human access in order to preserve the natural resources.
+In the nearterm, access to the bridge will be provided by a trail.
 Over the long-term a new road and two parking areas will be constructed to serve the bridge and a cluster of new camper cabins.